 Workshops for the Ontario Produce Industry

-Industry leaders will be trained during a series of one-day workshops in how to identify and address the root causes of FLW, resulting in opportunities to improve the competitiveness of Ontario’s fresh produce industry by implementing sustainable programs for reducing FLW along the entire value chain.
+Industry leaders had access to a series of one-day workshops in how to identify and address the root causes of FLW, resulting in opportunities to improve the competitiveness of Ontario’s fresh produce industry by implementing sustainable programs for reducing FLW along the entire value chain.
 Materials developed for the workshops and training will be shared with the produce industry and other non-produce food industries.
-To learn more about upcoming workshops, email email@example.com or click here.